 - Collision with a truck hauling flammable material

-If you have lost a loved one in a vehicle fire, you may have grounds for a wrongful death claim if death was caused by someone else’s negligence or recklessness.
+If you have lost a loved one in a Dallas vehicle fire, you may have grounds for a wrongful death claim if death was caused by someone else’s negligence or recklessness.
 If a mechanical or electrical defect, such as an exploding gas tank or faulty wiring, caused the vehicle fire and the death of your loved one, you may have a wrongful death claim against the vehicle manufacturer or a parts manufacturer.
 If a negligent driver caused the crash and vehicle fire that killed your loved one, you may have a claim against the at-fault driver.

 We have been fighting for the maximum compensation for our clients for more than two decades.
 Our firm has won multi-million dollar recoveries for clients in wrongful death cases.
 We have extensive experience handling motor vehicle accident wrongful death claims.

-Our attorneys can take care of the legal action on behalf of your loved one while you grieve and recover from your loss.
+Our lawyers can take care of the legal action on behalf of your loved one while you grieve and recover from your loss.
 Contact us at (214) 295-1008 if you have lost a loved one in a vehicle fire.
 You may have a wrongful death claim for compensation.